Ratified Sept 10, 2007

 Amended July 25 2108

 Amended September 12, 2019

 These rules are in effect as of September 12, 2019

 Only members who paid for the season may enter competitions.

 The President will announce, in advance of the first competition night, the schedule of competitions and which competitions are “Open” and which are for a specific “Theme”.
 This information, including descriptions of themes will be posted on the RPS web site at the beginning of each season.

 There will be separate competition categories for black-and-white and color at each competition meeting.

 The President will announce the maximum number of entries that a member may place into each competition.
 Starting with the 2019/2020 season, the maximum number of entries is three in each competition category with a maximum of 6 images per competition meeting.
-The entries can be in any category – color, b&w or cell phone.
+The entries can be in any category – color or b&w.

 Entries may have been processed by the entrant or commercially.
 No distinction is made between entries taken with film vs. digital cameras, nor between chemical vs. digital processing.

 Any individual photo may be submitted in a maximum of two monthly competitions.